foldcat/unit/README.md

 # Unit Programming Language

-Unit is a high level imperative lisp dialect that aims to target real time applications such as cli and gui programs.
+Unit is a high level imperative lisp dialect that aims to target real time applications such as cli and gui utilities.
 It is written in Odin and aims to target the LLVM platform.

 Unit is far from finished and is currently a prototype, which